-One of the challenges, and benefits, of offshore development is the difference in working hours.
+One of the challenges, and benefits, of offshore development, is the difference in working hours.

 For some, they love being able have their developers or QA team do work overnight and wake up every morning to see what was accomplished the night before.
-It is like Christmas everyday.
+It is like Christmas every day.

 At Stackify, we also leverage our developers in the Philippines to handle application monitoring and be on-call while our USA based team sleeps.
 This is a huge benefit that our local developers love.

-For offshore teams that need to closely collaborate with your local team, I highly recommend having 2-3 hours of overlap in your working schedule everyday.
+For offshore teams that need to closely collaborate with your local team, I highly recommend having 2-3 hours of overlap in your working schedule every day.

 Another option is to let your offshore developers work during their local day hours and then scheduling 1-2 hours to have daily meetings and overlap time.
 If your offshore employees have good internet at their homes, they could do these meetings late during their evening which is likely your morning time.

-Not having good overlapping schedules with offshore developers every day is common reason why offshore development doesn’t work for many people.
+Not having good overlapping schedules with offshore developers every day is a common reason why offshore development doesn’t work for many people.

 Software development is all about communication.
 It succeeds or fails based on it.
-Communication skills covers how well they read, write and speak your language.
+Communication skills cover how well they read, write and speak your language.
 But even more importantly, how well they follow directions, ask questions, follow-up and many other things.